Q: What is Amazon Kinesis Data Streams?

-Amazon Kinesis integrates with Amazon CloudTrail, a service that records AWS API calls for your account and delivers log files to you.
+Kinesis Data Streams integrates with Amazon CloudTrail, a service that records AWS API calls for your account and delivers log files to you.
 For more information about API call logging and a list of supported Amazon Kinesis API operations, see Logging Amazon Kinesis API calls Using Amazon CloudTrail.

-Q: How do I effectively manage my Amazon Kinesis data streams and the costs associated with these data streams?
+Q: How do I effectively manage my Amazon Kinesis data streams and the costs associated with them?

 Q: When I use Kinesis Data Streams, how secure is my data?

-Kinesis is secure by default.
+Amazon Kinesis is secure by default.
 Only the account and data stream owners have access to the Kinesis resources they create.
 Kinesis supports user authentication to control access to data.
 You can use AWS IAM policies to selectively grant permissions to users and groups of users.
 You can securely put and get your data from Kinesis through SSL endpoints using the HTTPS protocol.
-If you need extra security you can use server-side encryption with AWS KMS master keys to encrypt data stored in your data stream.
-AWS KMS allows you to use AWS generated KMS master keys for encryption, or if you prefer you can bring your own master key into AWS KMS.
-Lastly, you can use your own encryption libraries to encrypt data on the client-side before putting the data into Kinesis.
+If you need extra security, you can use server-side encryption with AWS Key Management Service (KMS) keys to encrypt data stored in your data stream.
+AWS KMS allows you to use AWS-generated KMS keys for encryption, or if you prefer, you can bring your own KMS key into AWS KMS.
+Lastly, you can use your own encryption libraries to encrypt data on the client side before putting the data into Kinesis.

 Q: Can I privately access Kinesis Data Streams APIs from my Amazon Virtual Private Cloud (VPC) without using public IPs?

-Yes, you can privately access Kinesis Data Streams APIs from your Amazon Virtual Private Cloud (VPC) by creating VPC Endpoints.
-With VPC Endpoints, the routing between the VPC and Kinesis Data Streams is handled by the AWS network without the need for an Internet gateway, NAT gateway, or VPN connection.
+Yes.
+You can privately access Kinesis Data Streams APIs from your Amazon VPC by creating VPC Endpoints.
+With VPC Endpoints, the routing between the VPC and Kinesis Data Streams is handled by the AWS network without the need for an internet gateway, NAT gateway, or VPN connection.
 The latest generation of VPC Endpoints used by Kinesis Data Streams are powered by AWS PrivateLink, a technology that enables private connectivity between AWS services using Elastic Network Interfaces (ENI) with private IPs in your VPCs.
 To learn more about PrivateLink, visit the PrivateLink documentation.

 Q: Can I encrypt the data I put into a Kinesis data stream?

-Yes, and there are two options for encrypting the data you put into a Kinesis data stream.
+Yes, and there are two options for doing so.
 You can use server-side encryption, which is a fully managed feature that automatically encrypts and decrypts data as you put and get it from a data stream.
-Or you can write encrypted data to a data stream by encrypting and decrypting on the client side.
+You can also write encrypted data to a data stream by encrypting and decrypting on the client side.

 Q: Why should I use server-side encryption instead of client-side encryption?

-Customers often choose server-side encryption over client-side encryption for one of the following reasons:
+You might choose server-side encryption over client-side encryption for any of the following reason:

 Q: What is server-side encryption?

-With server-side encryption your client-side applications (producers and consumers) do not need to be aware of encryption, they do not need to manage CMKs or cryptographic operations, and your data is encrypted when it is at rest and in motion within the Kinesis Data Streams service.
-All CMKs used by the server-side encryption feature are provided by the AWS KMS.
-AWS KMS makes it easy to use an AWS-managed CMK for Kinesis (a “one-click” encryption method), your own AWS KMS generated CMK, or a CMK that you imported for encryption.
+With server-side encryption your client-side applications (producers and consumers) do not need to be aware of encryption, they do not need to manage KMS keys or cryptographic operations, and your data is encrypted when it is at rest and in motion within the Kinesis Data Streams service.
+All KMS keys used by the server-side encryption feature are provided by the AWS KMS.
+AWS KMS makes it easy to use an AWS-managed KMS key for Kinesis (a “one-click” encryption method), your own AWS KMS customer-managed key, or a KMS key that you imported for encryption.